lasigeBioTM/SRank/README.md

 ## Step 1

 Use a BM25-like indexing procedure to retrieve `M_0` documents from some indexed local installation of pubmed (or other similar repository).
-Here `M` is a large number, typically `100`, but I think we can increase a little bit
+Here `M_0` is a large number, typically `100`, but I think we can increase a little bit.

 This retrieval step has some tuning that we can do.
 For example, I think that merely using a bag-of-words approach is not the best approach.